vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 #### Fullscreen camera stream

-If you want to show a fullscreen overlay popup when a person is detected on a camera.
-Take a look at the page
-[Home Assistant dashboard: Fullscreen camera stream](/homeassistant/homeassistant_dashboard_fullscreen_camera_stream) how to set this up.
+If you want to show a fullscreen overlay popup when a person is detected by a camera, take a look at the page [Home Assistant dashboard: Fullscreen camera stream](/homeassistant/homeassistant_dashboard_fullscreen_camera_stream) for how to set this up.

 ---